Hungarian Revolution of 1956: International

-Commemoration
+Commemoration and legacy

 In the north-west corner of MacArthur Park in Los Angeles, California, the Hungarian-American community built a commemorative statue to honour the Hungarian freedom fighters.
 Built in the late 1960s, the obelisk statue stands with an American eagle watching over the city of Los Angeles.
 There are several monuments dedicated to the Commemoration of the Hungarian Revolution throughout the United States.
 One such monument may be found in Cleveland, Ohio, at the Cardinal Mindszenty Plaza.
-There is also a monument of A Boy From Pest in the town of Szczecin, Poland.
+There is also a monument of "A Boy From Pest" in the town of Szczecin, Poland.
 Denver has Hungarian Freedom Park, named in 1968 to commemorate the uprising.

 Public discussion about the revolution was suppressed in Hungary for more than 30 years.
 Since the thaw of the 1980s, it has been a subject of intense study and debate.
 At the inauguration of the Third Hungarian Republic in 1989, 23 October was declared a national holiday.

-On 16 June 1989, at the 31st commemoration of his execution, Imre Nagy's body was reburied with full honours.
+On 16 June 1989, at the 31st commemoration of his execution, Nagy's body was reburied with full honours.
 The Republic of Hungary was declared in 1989 on the 33rd anniversary of the Revolution, and 23 October is now a Hungarian national holiday.

 In December 1991, the preamble of the treaties signed with the dismembered Soviet Union, under Mikhail Gorbachev, and Russia, represented by Boris Yeltsin, officially apologised for the Soviet actions of 1956 in Hungary.
 Yeltsin made the apology in person during a 1992 speech to the Hungarian Parliament.

+In 2000, the Hungarian government passed "Ilona Tóth's law", absolving those that were convicted for their involvement with the revolution, inspired by the case of Ilona Tóth.

 On 13 February 2006, the U.S. State Department commemorated the fiftieth anniversary of the 1956 Hungarian Revolution.
 U.S. Secretary of State Condoleezza Rice commented on the contributions made by 1956 Hungarian refugees to the United States and other host countries, as well as the role of Hungary in providing refuge to East Germans during the 1989 protests against communist rule.
 U.S. President George W. Bush also visited Hungary on 22 June 2006 to commemorate the fiftieth anniversary.

+In August 2023, a history textbook written by former Minister of Culture of Russia Vladimir Medinsky, claimed that the 1956 Hungarian Revolution was a fascist uprising organised by the West.
+On 25 September 2023, Hungary's Minister of Foreign Affairs and Trade Péter Szijjártó said "labelling these people as fascists is simply unacceptable".